 For the past 10+ years, Vanessa has been dancing and performing in the Bay Area and beyond with groups including Bomberas de la Bahia (Afro-Puerto Rican Bomba), Afoutayi (Afro-Haitian), Arenas Dance Company (Afro-Cuban), Aguas da Bahia (Afro-Brazilian), and Duniya Dance and Drum Company (Bhangra/Bollywood/West African).
 She has performed throughout the United States, Mexico and Europe at events including San Francisco Ethnic Dance Festival, Bomplenazo (Bronx, New York), El Festival de las Brujas (Veracruz, Mexico) and at Teatro Maria Matos in Lisbon, Portugal.

 As a choreographer, Vanessa utilizes a wide range of styles and rhythms.
 She has created choreography for shows including the Singing Bois’ “Queerstory of a Boy Band” and John Jota Leanos’ “Imperial Silence- Una Opera Muerta.”
 As Director and Choreographer of La Mezcla, she strives to explore the connection between polyrhythms and movement, while maintaining a Social Justice focus.
 Her work has appeared in CubaCaribe, D.I.R.T.
 Political Dance Festival, and Eastside Art’s Live Arts in Resistance.
-Vanessa held a residency @ EastSide Arts Alliance and has received funding from Dancer’s Group’s 2016 CA$H grant and National Association of Latino Arts and Cultures NFA grant and San Francisco Arts Commission Individual Artist Grant.
+Vanessa held a residency @ EastSide Arts Alliance and has received funding from Dancer’s Group’s 2016 CA$H grant, National Association of Latino Arts and Cultures NFA grant and San Francisco Arts Commission Individual Artist Grant.

 For inquiries about choreographic work or group/private classes, please go see Contact page.